sieste/sonic-plot/README.md

 # Rsonify

 Sonification of data in R.
-Uses R package tuneR to turn data into sound, and Linux MPlayer for playback.
+Uses R package tuneR to turn data into sound.
+Requires `mplayer` when run in Linux.

     source('Rsonify/sonify.R')
     sonify(runif(100))